hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 \end{array}
 $$

-If we go one digit at a time, we can perhaps output known coefficients even sooner:
+If we go one digit at a time, we can output the first two coefficients even sooner, but happily it's the same stream:

 $$
 [1] = 1 \le 1.\dotso \le 2 = [2]